 Recovery Court Assessment Request

-The Drug and Alcohol Treatment-Based sentence with restrictive conditions are directed toward offenders falling within levels 3 or 4 of the PA Sentencing Guidelines who have a substance use problem.
+Drug and Alcohol Treatment-based sentences with restrictive conditions are directed toward offenders falling within levels 3 or 4 of the PA Sentencing Guidelines who have a substance use problem.
 Offenders should submit an application no more than 30 days after formal arraignment.

 - Offender must fall within Levels 3 or 4 of the Sentencing Guidelines.
 Please refer to the modified Basic Sentencing Matrix and RPP Table.*

 - Offender must have a substance use problem.

 A person with a current conviction or with a prior conviction within the past ten years of any of the following offenses is ineligible: